We’re big fans of WordPress (WP), and it’s popularity definitely hasn’t skipped over the flex workspace and coworking sectors.

 From the marketing websites for individual coworking spaces and brands, to powering aggregators and regional alliance websites, WP is almost everywhere and used in many many creative ways.

-Whilst we’re in public beta, a number of excellent questions have come in from the operators who’ve begun connecting their workspace management software platforms to their own WP-powered sites and other integrated platforms.
+Whilst we’re in beta, a number of excellent questions have come in from the operators who’ve begun connecting their workspace management software platforms to their own WP-powered sites and other integrated platforms.

 1. The Client / Addons structure